Jorge Martin, Marc Marquez and Francesco Bagnaia racing for the win at Philip Island

 The story so far

-Just 20 points separates Martin and Bagnaia in the Spanish rider’s favour heading into the final three rounds, with 37 on the table at each event.
+Just 17 points separate Martin and Bagnaia in the Spanish rider’s favour heading into the final two rounds, with 37 on the table at each event.
 However, small point differences between positions can make it tricky for riders to make up sizeable margins unless their rivals suffer DNFs.

 The role reversal means that Bagnaia is the hunter, a role he played in 2021 against Fabio Quartararo, while Martin is in the unfamiliar position of having everything to lose defending a championship lead.